Meet our dedicated ImmerseNYC Team

-Rabbi Sara Luria, Founder and Executive Director
+Rabbi Sara Luria, Founder

 As a trained community organizer, birth doula, and chaplain, Sara incorporates into her work a passion for justice, belief in the centrality of relationships, and dedication to marking transformative, sacred experiences.
 Sara served as the community organizing rabbinic intern at East End Temple in Manhattan from 2010-2012.
 Before entering rabbinical school, she worked as a Jewish educator in the Bay Area.
 Sara is an alumna of the JOIN for Justice year-long fellowship that trains young Jewish leaders in community organizing, and graduated with honors from Trinity College in Hartford, Connecticut.

 Sara lives in Brooklyn with her husband, Isaac, and their young children, Caleb, Eva, and Judah.